Compare NBN Plans & Deals Background

 It’s hard to pick a single fastest NBN provider, but some telcos do typically out-perform many of their competitors when it comes to average download or upload speeds.
 A good indicator is the ACCC’s quarterly Measuring Broadband Australia report, which looks at the average performance of the most popular NBN providers in the country.

-The ACCC’s most recent report in August 2022 listed repeat winner Exetel as the strongest performing telco, but other consistently-fast providers include TPG and Optus.
+The ACCC’s report in June 2024 listed Telstra as the strongest performing telco for the first time, but other consistently-fast providers include Exetel and Optus.
 This report looks into how close to the maximum available speed each provider’s plans typically come during high-traffic periods, and how well telcos handle high-bandwidth activity such as HD video.

 Canstar Blue also includes speed and reliability as a factor in its yearly NBN Providers Ratings, which are based on feedback from thousands of NBN customers.
-In our 2023 ratings, Aussie Broadband was awarded a full five-star score for speed, while the majority of the other providers scored four stars.
+In our 2024 ratings, winning provider Aussie Broadband was awarded a full five-star score for speed, along with Exetel and iPrimus, while the remaining providers scored four or three stars.

 What speeds can I actually expect from the NBN?